slorek/webserverlog_example/README.md

 This simple Ruby application takes a log file, produced to a specific format, and outputs useful metrics in a human-readable format:

 * Most page views
-* Must unique page views
+* Most unique page views

 ## Installing dependencies